 Legal advice for furlough fraud

-If facing an investigation for furlough fraud, or if you have been charged and are due to appear in court, it is hugely important you take proper advice at every stage to ensure you do not end up facing a prison sentence and the prospect of losing everything you own to pay back what the court thinks your financial benefit was in committing the offence.
+If facing an investigation for furlough fraud, or if you have been charged and are due to appear in court, it is hugely important you take proper advice from fraud specialists at every stage to ensure you do not end up facing a prison sentence and the prospect of losing everything you own to pay back what the court thinks your financial benefit was in committing the offence.